All applicants for financial assistance for the 2023-2024 academic year must file the following:

 We suggest that you complete the FAFSA online at www.studentaid.gov.
 The FAFSA form is also available from any college or university financial aid office or you may contact the Law School Financial Aid Office to request that a copy be mailed to you.

 In order for the information you report on the FAFSA to be released to the financial aid office at Temple Law School you must list Temple University School of Law as one of your school choices on the FAFSA application.
 Our school code is 003371.
-Do not send your FAFSA form to the financial aid office.
+If you file a paper FAFSA, do not send your FAFSA form to the financial aid office.
 It should be sent to the federal processor.

-Law students at Temple are considered to be independent for purposes of applying for and awarding financial aid and parental information is not required for any aid awarded by Temple Law School.
+Graduate/Professional level students are considered to be independent for purposes of applying for financial aid and parental information is not required for any aid offered by Temple Law School.
 Accordingly, you do not have to provide parental information on your FAFSA if you are only applying to Temple.
 Please note: You may be required to provide this information by another school to which you are applying.
-If you provide it on your FAFSA, we will not use the information when determining your award.
+If you provide it on your FAFSA, we will not use the information when determining your financial aid offer.

-Shortly after you file your FAFSA you will receive a Student Aid Report (SAR).
-If you filed your FAFSA online, you will receive your SAR electronically.
+Shortly after you file your FAFSA you will receive a FAFSA Submission Summary.
+If you filed your FAFSA online, you will receive your FAFSA Submission Summary electronically.
 Otherwise, it will be sent to you through the mail.
-The SAR will outline the information you provided on your application.
+The FAFSA Submissions Summary will outline the information you provided on your application.
 You are given the opportunity to make corrections, if necessary.
-The first page of your SAR contains very important information.
-Read it carefully and make sure you keep a copy of your entire SAR for your records.
-In some cases, you may be asked to provide a copy of your SAR to the financial aid office.
+The first page of your FASFA Submission Summary contains very important information.
+Read it carefully and make sure you keep a copy of your entire FAFSA Submission Summary for your records.
+Due to processing delays, the federal government will not be able to process 2024-2025 FAFSA records until late January, which means that the FAFSA Submission Summary may not be available to you until the end of January or early February.

 LL.M.
 Students